apache/nuttx/arch/README.txt

 		  descriptors (one for each open)
 		CONFIG_NFILE_STREAMS - The maximum number of streams that can be fopen'ed
+		CONFIG_NAME_MAX - The maximum size of a file name.
 		CONFIG_STDIO_BUFFER_SIZE - Size of the buffer to allocate on fopen.
 (Only if CONFIG_NFILE_STREAMS > 0)
 		CONFIG_NUNGET_CHARS - Number of characters that can be